laurentperrinet/Perrinet20PredictiveProcessing/README.md

 2 Active Inference and the "optimality" of vision {#sec:AI}
 =================================================

-To rephrase Wigner [@Wigner90], optimization principles seem the only choice to understand "The Unreasonable Effectiveness of Vision in the Natural World".
+Optimization principles seem the only choice to understand "The Unreasonable Effectiveness of Vision in the Natural World".
 However, trying to understand vision as an emergent process from efficiency principle seems like a teleological principle in which causation would be reversed [@Turkheimer19].
-Still, the "use of the teleological principle is but one way, not the whole or the only way, by which we may seek to learn how things came to be, and to take their places in the harmonious complexity of the world."
+Still, the "use of the teleological principle is but one way, not the whole or the only way, by which we may seek to learn how things came to be, and to take their places in the harmonious complexity of the world." [@DArcy-Thompson17, chap.
-[@DArcy-Thompson17, chap.
 1].
 Putting this another way, it is not of scientific importance to know if the brain is using explicitly such a principle (for instance that some its part may use Bayes' rule), but rather that such a set of rules offers a simpler explanation for the neural recordings by shedding light on processes occurring in this complex system [@Varoquaux19].
 We will follow basic principles of self-organized behavior: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
 <!-- In this section, we will consider the visual system from the retina to the oculomotor muscles as an organizational closure (Autopoeise / maturama / varela).
 Then, w -->

 2.1 Perceptions as hypotheses, Actions as experiments {#sec:perceptions-as-hypotheses-actions-as-experiments}